The Environment Configuration File#

 Environment Variables Setup#

 The first section defines a number of environment variables.
 These should be adjusted to suit your domain.
-The variables are as follows:
+Every variable can also be supplied as a command line option (for example EC_TARGETec -t/--target), and you can print the values ec is currently using with:

 • EC_LOG_URL: if you have a centralized logging service with a web UI then you can set this variable to the URL of the web UI.
-This will then be displayed when the command ec log-history <ioc-name> is run.
-The IOC name is added to the URL using {ioc-name} as a placeholder e.g.
+It is displayed by ec log-history <service>.
+The service name is inserted into the URL using the {service_name} placeholder, e.g.

-• EC_DEBUG: causes the ec command to output debug information for all commands.
+• EC_DEBUG: causes ec to output debug information (including Python tracebacks) for all commands.
 For more targeted debugging you can use ec -d ....

 Installation of ec#

-The second section of the environment.sh file is used to install the ec command by pip installing the epics-containers-cli package.
-The blxxi-template project comes with a suggested way of doing this, but it would probably be best to have ec installed globally on your workstation and then omit this section from your environment.sh files.
+The second section of the environment.sh file installs the ec command from the edge-containers-cli package.
+The recommended approach is to install ec globally on your workstation (and then omit this section from your environment.sh files).

 Then add the following to your $HOME/.bashrc (or $HOME/.zshrc for zsh users):